uzillion/crypto-whale-watcher/README.md

 5. Create a file with name ".env" in the parent directory.

-6. Add the auth-token, respective chat_id(s), and database url to the ".env" file as key-value pairs in the following way:
+6. Add the auth-token, respective chat_id(s), and database url to the ".env" file as key-value pairs in the form shown below.
+These key-value pairs will be exported to the environment variables.
     ```
     BOT_TOKEN=Your:<your-bot-token>
     CHAT_ID=<main-chat-id>